JurgenR/aioslsk/docs/source/USAGE.rst

     client.register(SearchResultEvent, search_result_listener)

-Full list of search results can always be accessed through the returned object or the client:
+Full list of search results can be accessed through the returned object or the client:

 .. code-block:: python